 Growing your subscriber list is also about retaining your existing subscribers.
 Oftentimes, existing subscribers opt out of push notifications because the website might be sending too many or irrelevant promotions.

 But how many notifications is too many?
 Without a set benchmark, it’s tough to gauge how many notifications you should be sending in a week.
 By not figuring out the right frequency, many websites end up spamming their subscribers and lose out on subscribers.

 Besides sending the right number of web push notifications, it’s important to also keep your push notifications timely and relevant.
 Use the ‘Flash Sale’ feature to put an expiry date on your time-sensitive push campaigns.
 This way, you can avoid sending the push notification to your subscribers after the sale is over.

 7. Create a referral within your welcome push notification

 Once a store visitor subscribes to your push notifications, you have the option of sending a welcome push notification.
 A great way to make the most of this first impression is by giving these new subscribers a referral link.

 While it doesn’t directly increase your subscribers, a referral can ensure your existing subscribers bring in more first-time visitors to your store and increase your chances of getting a new push notification subscriber.

-By optimizing your customer’s interaction with your opt-in and creating more opportunities to increase your subscribers, you can accelerate the growth of your subscriber lists and ensure that you make the most of your well-crafted push notification campaigns.
+By optimizing how your customers view your opt-in, providing reasons to subscribe, and creating more opportunities to get shoppers to opt-in, you can capture more subscribers quickly and ensure that you make the most of your well-crafted push notification campaigns.